Least Developed Countries Independent Expert Group

 Her blog won the Waxal - Blogging Africa Awards, the first African journalist blogging awards hosted by the Panos Institute of West Africa in 2009.
 She is an Internet Freedom Fellow with the US Department of State Human Rights Program designed to promote the work of online activists and journalists to enhance human rights coverage.
 The World Economic Forum also honoured Rosebell among 200 Young Global Leaders under 40 for 2013.

 Dr. Mohammed is an environmental economics researcher with IIED.
 He was previously the Head of the Fisheries Promotion Unit at the Ministry of Fisheries of Eritrea.
 In addition to his academic and professional experience as a fisheries scientist, he is an expert in economic valuation of the environment.
-His research has included economic valuations of artisanal fisheries, to influencing policy processes to promote fair and equitable benefit sharing from REDD+ and Payments for Ecosystem Services (PES), mainly at the sub-national level.
+His research has included economic valuations of artisanal fisheries, influencing policy processes to promote fair and equitable benefit sharing from REDD+ as well as Payments for Ecosystem Services (PES), mainly at the sub-national level.
 Dr. Mohammed also works on the role of economic instruments in policy mixes for biodiversity conservation and ecosystem services provision; payments for coastal and marine ecosystem services; and economic instruments for sustainable fisheries management.

 He is a member of the Board of Directors of the Pastoral and Environmental Network in the Horn of Africa and a Visiting Lecturer on "economic valuation of ecosystem services" at the School of GeoSciences, the University of Edinburgh.